 My name is Josefine.
 I live in Stockholm, Sweden.
-This is a picture of me:
+This is me:

 I started making my own clothes at age 9.
 My grandmother was a textile teacher and she taught me hand sewing, knitting, crochet, embroidery and other textile techniques.
 My mother taught me to use a sewing machine.
 I continued to make my own clothes all throughout school.
 I wanted to become a fashion designer but I got side tracked and studied different things, traveled and thought I needed to get "a degree and a real job" as many of us do.
 Then I woke up one day and decided I would follow my dreams.
 (What is even a "real job"?!)
 I then went to school for sewing, tailoring and pattern design.
 After that I took an advanced course in pattern construction.
 I always loved the technical part of fashion the most.
 I only thought I wanted to be a designer because I knew that it was a possibility.
 I didn't know garment technicians existed.
 Looking back I realize it was always the construction that spoke to me the most.
 I love to solve problems, find clever solutions to fit problems and find new construction solutions.
 I have dipped my toes in to sewing clothes to sell too (mainly kid's clothes).
 That was not for me but I'm glad I tried it.
 I learned A LOT.

-I currently have a day job (not full time, swedish sustainable brand) and I do some freelancing in the fashion industry.
+I work in the fashion industry as a garment technician and production manager for a small sustainable fashion brand in Stockholm.
+I also do some freelancing in the fashion industry.
 I spend the rest of my hours on Ploen Patterns and I love it <3

 . . . . . .